minsOne/MOJailBrokenDector/README.md

 ### But..

-I don`t have jail broken device.. then, I didn`t test real device.
+I don't have jail broken device.. then, I didn`t test real device.